Emerging Scholars Program

 • Have a robust health services research portfolio to discuss, but have not yet submitted a promotion packet

-• Be core or affiliated faculty with IHPS - self-nomination form here.
+• Be core or affiliated faculty with IHPS - self-nomination to affiliate form here.

 * Emerging scholar exchange candidates must be assistant professor in any faculty series.
 Preference will be given to applicants who have not already had multiple invited speaking opportunities at other universities.